-I. If you would like view the information before your decision, please open envelope I. \$0.15 will be deducted from your final earnings.
+- I. If you would like view the information before your decision, please open envelope I. \$0.15 will be deducted from your final earnings.
 Envelope I contains a card with the information and a decision card.

-Your payment envelope that you will pick up at the end of the experiment will contain only your cash payment.
+Your payment envelope that you will pick up at the end of the experiment will contain only your cash payment. - II.

-II.
 If you would like to view the information after your decision, please open envelope II. \$0.05 will be deducted from your final earnings.

-Your payment envelope that you will pick up at the end of the experiment will contain your cash payment and a card with the information.
+Envelope II contains only a decision card.
+Your payment envelope that you will pick up at the end of the experiment will contain your cash payment and a card with the information. - III.

-III.
 If you DO NOT want to view the information, please open envelope III.
+Envelope III contains only a decision card.
 Your payment envelope that you will pick up at the end of the experiment will contain only your cash payment.